Bloggify/newww/content/pages/_home.md

 landingImage: /assets/mascot/beky.png
 landingTitle: We make publishing easy.
 twitterUsername: Bloggify
-landingDescription: <strong>Bloggify</strong> is a modular and flexible platform for publishing your stuff on the internet.
+landingDescription: At <strong>Bloggify</strong> we build blogs, automation tools, scrapers and custom applications.

 secondSection:
     title: Made possible with the help of these sponsors!